 Charles Corley received his undergraduate degree from Freed-Hardeman University in 1979 and his master's degrees from Memphis State University in 1989.
 He has worked at FHU for 28 years.
 He is a certified Water Safety and Lifeguard instructor with the American Red Cross.
 Before returning to Freed-Hardeman, Charles was an advertising representative with The Jackson Sun in Jackson, Tennessee.

 Joe DeLay received a B.S. in Chemistry and Mathematics from Middle Tennessee State University, a M.S. in Chemistry from the University of Georgia, and a Ph.D. from Georgia Tech.
 He taught two years at Abilene Christian and two years at DeKalb Junior College.
 He has worked as a polymer chemist and a highway marking formulator.
-He has taught Chemistry and Physical Science at Freed-Hardeman University for 29 years.
-He has been married to Kay DeLay for 46 years, and they have one daughter, Daphne, who is both a mother and pharmacist.
-His hobbies include photography and giving away money when he has it.
+He has taught Chemistry and Physical Science at Freed-Hardeman University for 31 years.
+He has been married to Kay DeLay for 48 years, and they have one daughter, Daphne, who is both a mother and pharmacist.
+His hobbies include photography and giving away money for mission work.

 Jonathan A. Estes, B.B.A., M.A.T.